What a BIG transition you face when your gluten-free son or daughter starts college – for the whole family.

 We explained that drugs and alcohol contained gluten – and worried about how that would affect her if she tried something on her own.
 She handled it with great maturity.

 Beer funnels and punch made with grain alcohol may be found at parties in college.
 Of course, the latter isn’t always known by most students until it is too late.
 This we made sure she definitely understood, along with the consequences that could follow by drinking a grain alcohol punch being gluten-free.

 Take away gluten-free college

-Yes, as we send our gluten-free child off to college there is so much more to worry and think about while they are maturing into her own person.
+Yes, as we send our gluten-free children off to college there is so much more to worry and think about while they are maturing into their own person.

 When you have spent all their growing years teaching them, empowering them, and educating them about living gluten-free – they grow into their own gluten-free safe lifestyle.

-Before my daughter left for school, she asked, “Mom, how am I going to continue to eat so healthy at school?”
+Before my daughter left for school, she asked, “Mom, how am I going to continue to eat so healthy options at school?”

 I was touched that this is what she was thinking.